 The Furs (1912)

 How many times have you seen the same story told both as a drama and as a comedy?
 The most straightforward is when someone parodies a serious work.
-But then there are the inversions: “Y’know, that didn’t have to be played for laughs.”
+But it can go in the other direction too, as when Jacques Brel’s bitter and sardonic “Le Moribond” turns into the slushy tearjerker “Seasons in the Sun”.
+There’s even a rumor that “He Stopped Loving Her Today” was originally conceived as the darkest of black humor.
+It all comes down to someone thinking: “Y’know, that didn’t have to be played for laughs.”

 In 1959, Roald Dahl wrote a short story called “Mrs. Bixby and the Colonel’s Fur”.
 In brief: As a parting gift after a long affair, the eponymous Colonel gives the eponymous Mrs. Bixby a gorgeous mink coat.
 But how will she ever be able to wear it?
 Her husband certainly doesn’t make that kind of money.
 Idea!
 She pawns the coat for the lowest possible sum, and gets a pawn ticket that says simply “Fur”.
 She shows this to her husband, saying she found it in the street and isn’t it exciting and what do you suppose it can be?
 Husband agrees to go to the pawn shop alone and redeem the ticket.
 He comes home with a mangy fox stole, complaining about how much it cost him.
 Wife is silently furious, and sets forth to have it out with the larcenous pawnbroker.
 On the way she stops by her husband’s office . . . and finds his secretary wearing the mink coat.